About Enhanced CPC (ECPC)

 - Predict a conversion rate for each auction

 - Adjust your bids to help you win the most promising clicks

 - Works with all your campaign settings and max CPC bids

 - Works with third-party bidding systems, even if they're automating your bids

-How to turn on ECPC
+How to enable ECPC

 - Sign in to your AdWords account.

 - From your Campaigns tab, click the name of the campaign you want to work with.

 - Find the "Bid strategy" section.
 Click Edit.

 - Choose Manual CPC bidding from the drop-down, and check the Enable Enhanced CPC option.